grygy/pv217-microservices-materials/02/README.md

 #### Bean

-A bean is a class that is managed by the Quarkus container.
+A bean is an object that is managed by the Quarkus container.
 Bean is created by the container and it is destroyed by it.

 The main lifecycle methods of bean are:
 - `@ApplicationScoped` - Created when the application starts and destroyed when the application stops.
-- `@Singleton` - Similar to `@ApplicationScoped` except that no client proxy is used.
+- `@Singleton` - Similar to `@ApplicationScoped` but lacks client proxy that allows for lazy initialization.
 - `@RequestScoped` - Created when the request starts and destroyed when the request ends.
 - `@Dependent` - Created when the bean is injected and destroyed when the bean is destroyed.
+It follows the lifecycle of the bean that it is injected into.

-In our case `FlightService` is a bean that is `ApplicationScoped`.
+In our case `FlightService` is a bean that is `@ApplicationScoped`.
 It means that there is only one instance of the bean will exist for the lifetime of the application.

 Imagine what would happen with `Map<Integer, Flight> flights` in `FlightService` if it was `@RequestScoped`.
 It would be created for every request and destroyed after the request ends.
 So we would lose all the data after every request.

 #### Dependency injection

 We can inject beans into other beans.
 We can do it by using `@Inject` annotation.
-You can see the example in `FlightResource.class`.
+You can see the example in `FlightResource.java`.
 Quarkus will handle the rest for us.

 ## Tasks